ryang-phunware/maas-ads-ios-sdk/README.md

     _videoAd = [[PWAdsVideoInterstitialAd alloc] init];
     _videoAd.delegate = self;

-    //Optional: Override the presentingViewController (defaults to the delegate)
+    // OPTIONAL: Override the presentingViewController (defaults to the delegate).
-    //_videoAd.presentingViewController = self;
+    // _videoAd.presentingViewController = self;
 }

 - (void)requestAds {
-    // Create an adsRequest object and request ads from the ad server with your own ZONE_ID TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:**YOUR ZONE ID**];
+    // Create an adsRequest object and request ads from the ad server with your own ZONE_ID.
+    TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:**YOUR ZONE ID**];
     [_videoAd requestAdsWithRequestObject:request];

-    //If you want to specify the type of video ad you are requesting, use the call below.
+    // If you want to specify the type of video ad you are requesting, use the call below.
-    //[_videoAd requestAdsWithRequestObject:request andVideoType:PWAdsVideoTypeMidroll];
+    // [_videoAd requestAdsWithRequestObject:request andVideoType:PWAdsVideoTypeMidroll];
 }

 - (IBAction)onRequestAds {